iZackk26/Extended-Reality/main.md

-1. Also, hotel personnel can be evaluated by their performance in virtual scenarios provided by XR, allowing hotel superiors to give employees different recommendations and identify areas they should improve. [@CUNHA2023634]
+1. Also, hotel personnel can be evaluated by their performance in virtual scenarios provided by XR, allowing hotel superiors to give employees different recommendations and identify areas they should improve [@CUNHA2023634].

 ## Other uses